hkurosagi/SOLO-DBM-files/README.md

 Swords of Legends Online DBM Files.

 DBM Update on MAY 22 2022
-Hard taihua, EX WUYU AND JUBAO update
+EX taihua and LQB, EX WUYU AND JUBAO update

 Instructions